sugchand/proxy-docker-client/README.md

 $ cd volumes; git clone https://github.com/sugchand/Q-A-Web-App.git
 ```

-3. After cloning the repo, copy the Q-A-Web-Appp configuration file.
-This step is very important
+3. After cloning the repo, copy the Q-A-Web-Appp configuration from running app.
-to make sure report generator will have same configuration as original Q-A-Web-App system.
+This step is very important to make sure report generator will have same configuration
-User may have to to copy '.env' and './config' directory to newely cloned repo.
+as original Q-A-Web-App system.
+User may have to to copy '.env' and './config' directory
+to newely cloned repo.

 4. Run the container connecting to existing docker network as